Canon 750D vs Sony A6000

 It is notable that the 750D has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 750D and the A6000 have been discontinued, but can regularly be found used on eBay.
 The A6000 was replaced by the Sony A6300, while the 750D was followed by the Canon 800D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 750D vs Sony A6000

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 750D or the Sony A6000 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.